Memory-Augmented Potential Field Theory: A Framework for Adaptive Control in Non-Convex Domains: Additional Details of Complex Engineering Systems Experiments

 \subsection{Evaluation Methods and Metrics}

 We comprehensively evaluated our method against several state-of-the-art baselines, each carefully configured to ensure fair comparison:

 \begin{itemize} \item \textbf{Standard MPPI} \cite{williams2017model}: Implemented following the original formulation with an exponentially weighted averaging scheme over sampled trajectories.
-For UAV experiments, we used 1000 trajectory samples with optimization horizon of 25 steps and temperature parameter $\lambda = 0.1$.
-For power systems, we used 800 samples with 30-step horizon.
-Control limits were enforced through sigmoid transformation of unbounded control samples.
+For UAV experiments, we used 1000 trajectory samples with an optimization horizon of 25 steps and a temperature parameter $\lambda = 0.1$.
+For power systems, we used 800 samples with a 30-step horizon.
+Control limits were enforced through a sigmoid transformation of unbounded control samples.

 \item \textbf{Diffusion Policy} \cite{chi2023diffusion}: Implemented using a conditional diffusion model with 8 denoising steps.
-The architecture consisted of a UNet backbone with 4 residual blocks, dropout rate of 0.1, and channel widths of [128, 256, 512, 1024].
+The architecture consisted of a UNet backbone with 4 residual blocks, a dropout rate of 0.1, and channel widths of [128, 256, 512, 1024].
 For UAV control, we used a context window of 10 historical states, while power system experiments used 15 historical states.
-The model was trained on 100,000 demonstration trajectories collected from a mixture of expert controllers for 500,000 gradient steps using the Adam optimizer with learning rate 3e-4 and batch size 256.
+The model was trained on 100,000 demonstration trajectories collected from a mixture of expert controllers for 500,000 gradient steps using the Adam optimizer with a learning rate of 3e-4 and batch size 256.

-\item \textbf{Motion Transformer} \cite{jiang2022motion}: We employed an encoder-decoder architecture with 6 transformer layers, 8 attention heads, and embedding dimension of 512.
+\item \textbf{Motion Transformer} \cite{shi2022motion}: We employed an encoder-decoder architecture with 6 transformer layers, 8 attention heads, and an embedding dimension of 512.
 For UAV experiments, positional encodings incorporated obstacle information, while power system experiments used frequency and voltage measurements as key variables for attention.
-The model was trained using teacher forcing with a cross-entropy loss for 300,000 gradient steps using AdamW optimizer with weight decay 1e-4, learning rate 1e-4, and batch size 128.
+The model was trained using teacher forcing with a cross-entropy loss for 300,000 gradient steps using Adam optimizer with weight decay 1e-4, learning rate 1e-4, and batch size 128.

 \item \textbf{MLP-based MPC} \cite{nagabandi2018neural}: We implemented a neural network dynamics model consisting of 4 hidden layers [1024, 512, 256, 128] with ReLU activations.
 The model was trained to predict next-state deltas using a dataset of 200,000 state-action-state transitions collected from system interaction.
 Training used the MSE loss with the Adam optimizer, learning rate 1e-3, batch size 256, and ran for 100,000 gradient steps with early stopping based on validation error.
 The dynamics model was integrated with a receding-horizon controller using CEM (Cross-Entropy Method) optimization with 500 samples per iteration and 5 iterations.